a22057916w/archlinux-kde-install-guide/README.md

 ```
 locale-gen
 ```
-chekc `locale` or `locale -a` for the language setup.
+check `locale` or `locale -a` for the language setup.
 Finally, reboot the system.
 ```
 reboot
 ```